Dual Enrollment

 Requirements

-Complete student info form linked below by May 1, 2025 for First Half of Summer and June 1, 2025 for Second Half of Summer.
-Some late inquiries may be considered, but scholarships and space in classes are limited.
+Complete student info form linked below as soon as possible (deadline for First Half of Summer Session is April 19, 2026; deadline for Second Half of Summer Session is May 17).
+Scholarships and space in classes are limited.

 Schedule